-All interns regardless of track will complete three minor rotations.
+All interns regardless of Major Rotation Track will complete three minor rotations (4 months each).
 These clinical training experiences supplement training that occurs through major rotations and are designed to offer opportunities for develop fluency in application of knowledge and skills in diverse clinical settings and/or with diverse populations.
-All interns will complete a minor rotation on the Inpatient Consult Service.
-Typically, one other minor rotation is assigned (Behavioral Pediatrics Treatment and Pain Management Clinic are most common), and a third minor may be assigned or is an elective.
-Options vary somewhat from year to year and are not guaranteed.
-Anticipated minor rotation options for the upcoming training year are as follows:
+All interns will complete a minor rotation on the Inpatient Consult Service and through the Pain Team/Coping Clinic.
+The third minor rotation is Behavioral Pediatrics Treatment for the Special Health Needs Track and Grand Ronde Primary Care Consultation for the two Specialty Tracks.

 The Behavioral Pediatrics Treatment Program is a subspecialty behavioral health program, and designed to respond to the needs of pediatricians and other pediatric health care workers to assist their patients with specific presenting concerns.
 Behavioral Pediatrics as a field involves short-term, focused treatment of emotional and behavioral difficulties from the perspective of normalcy, by avoiding over-pathologizing presenting concerns.